binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

  {linenos=off, lang=Bash}
     sudo apt-get -s autoremove

-I always want to simulate what is going to be removed because I am paranoid and have made stupid mistakes with auto-remove years ago, and that pain has stuck with me ever since.
+I always want to simulate what is going to be removed because I am paranoid and have made stupid mistakes with autoremove years ago, and that pain has stuck with me ever since.
 I once auto-removed a meta-package which depended on many other packages.
-A subsequent auto-remove for packages that had a sole dependency on the meta-package meant they would be removed.
+A subsequent autoremove for packages that had a sole dependency on the meta-package meant they would be removed.
 Yes, it was a painful experience. `/var/log/apt/history.log` has your recent apt history.
 I used this to piece back together my system.

 Then follow up with the real thing: remove the `-s` and run it again.
 Just remember, the less packages your system has, the less code there is for an attacker to exploit.